Liz Cambage pulls out of Australia's Olympic team for Tokyo - WHIZ News

 The 29-year-old Las Vegas Aces center said for the last month she’d been having panic attacks, not sleeping and not eating.

-“Relying on daily medication to control my anxiety is not the place I want to be right now,” she said.
+“Relying on daily medication to control my anxiety is not the place I want to be right now,” she said in the statement.
 “Especially walking into competition on the world’s biggest sporting stage.”

 The Tokyo Olympics, already delayed by 12 months because of the COVID-19 pandemic, are set to start July 29.
 Athletes and officials will not be allowed outside of their accommodation or competition or training venues.
 The government has banned fans from attending most Olympic venues because of the rising COVID-19 cases around the Japanese capital.

-The Australian Olympic basketball teams have been in Las Vegas for the last week playing warmup games.
+Cambage, who has been with the Australian team in Las Vegas for the last week for warmup games, said she needed to “take care of myself mentally and physically.”

-Cambage was in uniform for the WNBA All-Star team against the U.S. Olympic team on Wednesday night, but didn’t play in the win.
+She was in uniform for the WNBA All-Star team against the U.S. Olympic team on Wednesday, but didn’t play in her team’s 93-85 win.

-The Australian Olympic Committee on Friday said it was exploring the potential for a late replacement for Cambage in the Opals team.
+The Australian Olympic Committee on Friday said it was exploring the potential for a late replacement for Cambage, who won an Olympic bronze medal at London in 2012 and was among the stars of the team at the 2016 Games.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports